saghul/pyuv/docs/poll.rst

             be prepared to handle EAGAIN or equivalent when it attempts to read from or write to the fd.

-            It is not okay to have multiple active uv_poll watchers for the same socket.
-            This can cause libuv to busyloop or otherwise malfunction.

             The user should not close a file descriptor while it is being polled by an active uv_poll watcher.
 This can cause the poll watcher to report an error, but it might also start polling another socket.
 However the fd can be safely